Verdi, Nevada: Education

 The Verdi area is served by the Washoe County School District.

 Economy

-Verdi is home to two of the closest Nevada casinos and RV parks to California on I-80: Terrible's Gold Ranch Casino, now known simply as Gold Ranch Casino, at Exit 2 and the Boomtown Reno at Exit 4.
-Nearby is the closest Cabela's to California.
+Verdi is home to two of the Nevada casinos and RV parks closest to California on I-80: Terrible's Gold Ranch Casino, now known simply as Gold Ranch Casino, at Exit 2 and the Boomtown Reno at Exit 4.
+Nearby is the Cabela's sporting goods store closest to California.